Sami606713/youtube_comment_analysis/README.md

-├── models              # Contains saved machine learning models ├── notebooks           # Jupyter notebooks used for exploration and experimentation ├── src                 # Source code for the project │   ├── data            # Data processing scripts (e.g., ingestion, cleaning,transformation)
-│   ├── models          # Model definition, training, and evaluation scripts │   ├── utils           # Utility functions for reuse in the project │   └── tests           # Unit and integration test scripts ├── config              # Configuration files (e.g., config.yml)
+├── models              # Contains saved machine learning models ├── notebooks           # Jupyter notebooks used for exploration and experimentation ├── src                 # Source code for the project │   ├── data            # Data processing scripts (e.g., ingestion, cleaning, transformation) │   ├── models          # Model definition, training, and evaluation scripts │   ├── utils           # Utility functions for reuse in the project │   └── tests           # Unit and integration test scripts ├── config              # Configuration files (e.g., config.yml)
-├── reports             # Reports like visualizations, logs, or results ├── README.md           # Project documentation (this file)
+├── reports             # Reports like visualizations, logs, or results ├── youtube-extension   # Chrome Extension for YouTube comments sentiment analysis │   ├── assets          # Assets like icons
+│   ├── scripts         # JavaScript files for the extension
+│   ├── styles          # CSS for extension UI
+├── README.md           # Project documentation (this file)
 ├── requirements.txt    # List of required packages and dependencies
 ├── LICENSE             # License file for the project